-Digital asset management (DAM) is a system for organizing the digital assets used to promote your brand.
+Digital asset management is a system for organizing the digital assets used to promote your brand.
 By storing digital media such as text, video, images, audio files, creative files, and presentations in an organized system, these assets can be located and retrieved easily.
 A digital asset management platform centralizes all these asset formats for easy access and usability across an organization.

 Why is digital asset management important?

-Every year online marketers create hundreds or thousands of digital assets across many digital channels.
+Every year, online marketers create hundreds or thousands of digital assets across many digital channels.
 With so much content in production, redundancy and version issues have increased exponentially.
 Digital assets are only useful if they are logically organized, searchable, and available for use.

 Digital asset management lets creatives and marketers do their best work with confidence.
 It saves time and money while remaining true to the brand image and mission.

-A DAM system provides a wealth of benefits for stakeholders and end users.
+The best digital asset management system provides a wealth of benefits for stakeholders and end users.
 It acts as a single source of truth for your brand assets and reduces the repetitive tasks and issues that come along with manual asset management.

 Some of the top benefits of implementing a DAM platform include the following:

 Content lifecycle management: Digital asset management is more than a digital filing cabinet.
 It supports the complete asset management lifecycle of planning, creation, distribution, and archival.
-It allows teams to create and manage assets effectively, and offers a history of past assets to inform future campaigns and content creation.
+It allows teams to create and manage assets effectively and offers a history of past assets to inform future campaigns and content creation.

 Asset transparency: Using a centralized digital library to organize assets improves the functionality of your creative and service departments.
 With only a few clicks, your customer experience, sales, and marketing teams have access to media assets that drive success.